-Recommendation of Resolution to Approve the Bachelor in Science (B.S.) in Sport Management Rector Lawrence requested a second to approve the resolution for the Bachelor of Science (B.S) in Sport Management, pending approval of the Undergraduate Curriculum Committee, and Mr. Marcus seconded.
+Rector Lawrence requested a second to approve the Bachelor of Science (B.S.) in Sport Management Rector Lawrence requested a second to approve the resolution for the Bachelor of Science (B.S) in Sport Management, pending approval of the Undergraduate Curriculum Committee, and Mr. Marcus seconded.
 The motion was unanimously approved and is attached hereto as Attachment C and is made a part thereof.

-Bachelor in Science (B.S.) in Allied Health Sciences
+Bachelor of Science (B.S.) in Allied Health Sciences